 We have never declared or paid any cash dividends on our common stock and do not currently intend to do so for the foreseeable future.
 We currently intend to invest our future earnings, if any, to fund our growth.
-In addition, the terms of our credit agreement with Comerica Bank and the related collateral documents contain, and any future indebtedness would likely contain, prohibitions on our paying any cash dividends without the consent of the lenders.
+In addition, the terms of our existing loan and security agreement with Escalate Capital Partners SBIC III, LP and credit agreement with Comerica Bank and the related collateral documents contain, and any future indebtedness would likely contain, prohibitions on our paying any cash dividends without the consent of the lenders.
 Therefore, you are not likely to receive any dividends on your common stock for the foreseeable future and the success of an investment in shares of our common stock will depend upon any future appreciation in its value.
 There is no guarantee that shares of our common stock will appreciate in value or even maintain the price at which our stockholders have purchased their shares.